aviwidgerson8/aviwidgerson8.github.io/posts/Web Posts/Web - Notes/Learning Notes/Current Affairs/Consolidations/Daily News Analysis/Drishti IAS/2020/drishti-ias-july-2020-news-notes/index.md

 - [ ] National Skill Development Corporation (NSDC) - is a not for profit public limited company under Companies Act, 1956 by Min. of Finance as a PPP model; Min. of Skill Dev hols 49% of stake in the company and 51% lies wiht private sector
 - [ ] Dehing Patkai Wildlife Sanctuary(only sanctuary in India with 7 species of wild cats) ?
 Dehing river ?
 - [ ] Assamese Macaque - is a red list species
-- [ ] National Parks fall under Category - II of #protected-areas & Wildlife Sanctuaries fall under Category - IV
+- [ ] National Parks fall under Category - II of protected-areas & Wildlife Sanctuaries fall under Category - IV
 - [ ] Snake Bites are recognized as Neglected Tropical Disease by WHO
-- [ ] Kanger Valley National Park - Chattisgarh ?
-Kanger #river ?
 - [ ] Ophiocordyceps fungi can be used agaisnt pests & it also has medicinal properties
 - [ ] Fish CryoBanks ?
 - [ ] Sajnekhali Bird Sancturary ?